stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/4-services.md

 http://<external-ip>
 ```

+!!! tip
     The LoadBalancer service type provides an easier and more robust way to expose your applications to the internet compared to NodePort, as it:

     - Creates an actual load balancer in your cloud provider
     - Provides a stable external IP
     - Handles traffic distribution automatically
     - Doesn't require knowing node IPs or specific ports

 ### Task 5: DNS-Based Service Discovery